-Some cancer centres employ their own counsellors and others may have psychologists or psychiatrists as part of the team.
+Some cancer centres have their own counsellors.
+Others may have psychologists or psychiatrists as part of the team.

-Do check out what is already available before looking elsewhere, as this is usually a free service.
+Check what is available before looking elsewhere.
+This is usually a free service.

-The British Association for Counselling and Psychotherapy (BACP) has a directory of counsellors and therapists on their website.
+You can look at The British Association for Counselling and Psychotherapy (BACP).
+They have a directory of counsellors and therapists on their website.
 Or you can ask them to send you a list of approved counsellors in your area.

-You could also get in touch with the UK Council for Psychotherapy and look for local registered therapists on their website.
+You could also get in touch with the UK Council for Psychotherapy.
+Look for local registered therapists on their website.

 How much counselling costs

 Many free counselling services are organised through: